 Military Recruiter Information

-The National Voter Registration Act of 1993 requires that individuals have the opportunity to complete a voter registration form, or update their voter registration information, when applying for or receiving services or assistance at any office designated as a voter registration agency which includes all Recruiting Offices of the Armed Forces.
+The National Voter Registration Act of 1993 requires that individuals have the opportunity to complete a voter registration form or update their voter registration information when applying for, receiving services, or assistance at any office designated as a voter registration agency which includes all Recruiting Offices of the Armed Forces.
 All personnel assigned to duty at Recruiting Offices for the Armed Forces shall be trained as Voting Assistance Officers and capable of providing these services or assistance.

 Recruiting Officers and Senior persons at Recruiting Offices Must

 - Offer the Voter Registration Information Form (DD 2645) and a National Mail Voter Registration Form and Guide to anyone receiving services/assistance.
 The National Mail Voter Registration Form allows citizens to:

 - Report a change of name to their election official,

 - Report a change of address to their election official, and

 - Assist prospective enlistees and eligible citizens in completing applications.